levilansing/mudpuppy/Docs/DataObjects.md

 ```

 ###Examples
 For the following examples, assume you have a table in your database called Users.
-Mudpuppy autogenerates the class `Model\User` which extends DataObject.
+Mudpuppy autogenerates the class `Model\User` which extends `DataObject`.

 ```php
 // fetch the user with id = 15